 But worship is also a time of inspection.
-Remember, God calls His people together for worship - as we symbolize in the "call to worship" that begins our corporate services.
+Remember, God calls His people together for worship-as we symbolize in the "call to worship" that begins our corporate services.
 As we see in Psalm 50, God "musters His troops" as it were on the Kingdom green.
-He comes to inspect us thoroughly, to observe our outward practices in worship, of course, but even to look into our hearts, to search out our daily lives, to instruct, admonish, and warn as necessary, depending on what He sees in each one of us.
+He comes to inspect us thoroughly, to receive our outward practices in worship, of course, but even to look into our hearts, search out our daily lives, instruct, admonish, and warn as necessary, depending on what He sees in each one of us.

 When troops assemble for inspection, they come dressed in all their best and stand straight and still, at attention, waiting on their turn under the scrutinizing eye of their commander.
-When God's people assemble for worship we need to make sure that our hearts are cleansed and pure, that there are no lingering sins or outstanding debts of love which we owe to others.
-We need to make sure our minds are fixed on things that are above - and that we so value our time with the Lord that we are not allowing our souls to stray to other matters.
+When God's people assemble for worship, we need to make sure that our hearts are cleansed and pure, that there are no lingering sins or outstanding debts of love which we owe to others.
+We need to make sure our minds are fixed on things that are above, and that we so value our time with the Lord that we are not allowing our souls to stray to other matters.
 As we come before the Lord of glory we sing with full hearts and boisterous mouths, praying and praising with urgency, and hearing the Word of God with every determination to obey.

 In worship God inspects His people, searching us by His Spirit, to expose and expunge anything in any area of our lives that is not consistent with the salvation He has given us in Jesus Christ (Ps.
 139.23, 24).
+Thus, under God's watchful eye, according to His Word, by His Spirit, and with a view to seeing Jesus, in worship we are transformed, so that as we return to the world, we are a little more like Jesus than we were.